champa720/material.io/_sections/reading/fiction/lesson-2/thank-you-maam.md

 "No'm," said the boy."

-'Then it will get washed this evening," said the large woman, starting up the street, dragging the frightened boy behind her.
+"Then it will get washed this evening," said the large woman, starting up the street, dragging the frightened boy behind her.

--Langston Hughes, "Thank You, M'am," Short Stories.
+*-Langston Hughes, "Thank You, M'am," Short Stories.*

 1. Which of the following best describes the woman in this excerpt?
   * mean
   * fearful
   * caring
   * careful
   * dishonest

 2. Based on the excerpt, which of the following is the woman most likely to do to the boy?
   * take him to her house and feed him
   * escort him home and speak to his parents
   * turn him over to the police
   * offer to give him money and send him away
   * give him a warning and let him go

-  3. Based on its title ("Thank You, M'am") and the way the woman treats the boy in the excerpt, what is the most likely resolution for this story?
+3. Based on its title "Thank You, M'am" and the way the woman treats the boy in the excerpt, what is the most likely resolution for this story?
   * The boy later steals from the woman and ends up in jail.
   * The woman realizes she made a mistake in being nice to the boy.
   * The boy tries to be nice and helps the woman with her housework.